 The reality is that 21st century melamine has a place on your dining room table or at your high-volume catering event.

-Operators have access to a wide variety of melamine products that can fit and elevate most tabletop needs.
+Operators have access to a wide variety of melamine products that can fit and upgrade most tabletop needs.
 Unless you’re serving something that requires the use of a steak knife, which will scratch melamine, there’s a melamine tabletop option for all of your dining needs.

 Fact #4: Advances in melamine production mean that operators’ options for indoor plateware are exponentially increased by the melamine tableware options available on today's market.